Rangers vs. Angels: Betting Trends, Records ATS, Home/Road Splits

 Rangers Recent Betting Performance

-- In three games as the underdog over the last 10 matchups, the Rangers have posted a mark of 2-1.
+- The Rangers have played as the underdog in four of their past 10 games and have gone 2-2 in those contests.

-- When it comes to the over/under, the Rangers and their foes are 5-3-2 in their last 10 contests.
+- When it comes to the total, the Rangers and their opponents are 5-4-1 in their last 10 games.

-- The Rangers have covered the runline in the one of their previous 10 games that had a set runline.
-In three games in a row, Texas and its opponent have finished above the over/under, with the average total set by sportsbooks being 8.3 runs.
+- The last 10 Rangers matchups have not had a runline set by oddsmakers.

 Rangers Betting Records & Stats

-- The Rangers have been underdogs in 10 games this season and have come away with the win six times (60%) in those contests.
+- The Rangers have been victorious in six, or 54.5%, of the 11 contests they have been chosen as underdogs in this season.

-- Texas has a record of 3-2 when it's set as an underdog of +120 or more by sportsbooks this season.
+- This season, Texas has won five of its nine games, or 55.6%, when it's the underdog by at least -105 on the moneyline.

-- The moneyline set for this matchup implies the Rangers have a 45.5% chance of walking away with the win.
+- The moneyline set for this matchup implies the Rangers have a 51.2% chance of coming away with a victory in the contest.

 - The Rangers have played just two games with a spread this season and covered in each game.